 We all know that one of the best ways to get fit quick is by commuting to work.
 Fitting in time to cycle daily within a busy work schedule can be tricky, but commuting by bike makes regular exercise part of your daily routine.
 You’ll be doing your bit to help the environment too.
 A barrier for many is the question of transporting your kit, laptop, lunch and anything else that you need to work.
 But a good commuter bag and a good bike setup will make life easy!

-How to set up your bike for commuting
+How to set up your bike for commuting?

-How to pack and carry your kit
+How to pack and carry your cycling kit?

-A lock is also crucial so make sure that you can mount it to your bike or that your rucksack has enough space.
+A lock is also crucial so make sure that you mount it to your bike or that your rucksack has enough space.
 If you’re taking your work clothes with you, roll them up and pack them carefully in a separate section to reduce creases.
 Alternatively, you could keep spare clothes at your workplace to change into post commute – keep them in a drawer with the USB charger for your bike lights.

-With your cycling-specific gear mounted on the bike, your rucksack should be reserved for work essentials, reducing the risk of putting too much strain on your back and neck, and keeping potentially grubby tools away from your work clothes.
+With your cycling-specific gear mounted on the bike, your rucksack should be reserved for work essentials, reducing the risk of putting too much strain on your back and neck and keeping potentially grubby tools away from your work clothes.

-5 things to look for in a commuter backpack
+Five things to look for in a commuter backpack

-If you’re not a fan of riding with a backpack, and if your bike is equipped for a rear rack, panniers might be your best bet.
-Waterproofing becomes even more important in this instance, as a pannier positions your belongings much closer to the road.
+If you’re not a fan of riding with a backpack, and if your bike is equipped with a rear rack, panniers might be your best bet.
+Waterproofing becomes even more critical in this instance, as a pannier positions your belongings much closer to the road.
 The Ortlieb Back-Roller is probably the most popular model on the market, boasting a robust and waterproof fabric construction, hermetic roll-top closure and a timeless design.

-You can also find information on approved locks to ensure you’re fully covered, something which is particularly important for commuting.
+You can also find information on approved locks to ensure you’re fully covered, which is particularly important for commuting.